BhargavTaraviya/ENSE-375_ONLINE_QUIZ_SYSTEM/REPORT.md

 - The following sections will cover problem definition, design requirements and solutions.
 Finally, there is a conclusion and ideas for future work.

 # <a name="_toc43885123"></a>**2.
 Design Problem**
-## <a name="_toc43885124"></a>Problem Definition
+## <a name="_toc43885124"></a>2.1 Problem Definition
-**Problems for Ineffective Quiz Management:**
+### **Problems for Ineffective Quiz Management:**

-**Inconvenience:** Traditional paper-based quizzes require significant time and efforts for distribution and evaluation.
+**1. Inconvenience:** Traditional paper-based quizzes require significant time and efforts for distribution and evaluation.
-**Limited Accessibility:** Traditional methods do not support easy access and management of quizzes from remote locations, which can be lost somewhere easily.
+**2. Limited Accessibility:** Traditional methods do not support easy access and management of quizzes from remote locations, which can be lost somewhere easily.
-**Complexity of Existing Solutions:** Many existing digital solutions are overly complex and not user-friendly.
+**3. Complexity of Existing Solutions:** Many existing digital solutions are overly complex and not user-friendly.

-**Benefits of an Digital Solution:**
+### **Benefits of an Digital Solution:**

-**Improved Efficiency:** A digital system can automate quiz creation, distribution, and evaluation, saving time and effort.
+**1. Improved Efficiency:** A digital system can automate quiz creation, distribution, and evaluation, saving time and effort.
-**User-Friendly Interface:** A straightforward interface makes it easier for users to manage quizzes.
+**2. User-Friendly Interface:** A straightforward interface makes it easier for users to manage quizzes.
-**Remote Accessibility:** Users can access and manage quizzes from any location, facilitating remote learning.
+**3. Remote Accessibility:** Users can access and manage quizzes from any location, facilitating remote learning.

-**Rationale**
+### **Rationale**

 It was evident that there is a need for this project through the various issues related to the difficulties of using traditional approaches, as well as managing digital quiz packages and tools that are currently available.
 A wide range of users will benefit from improved management of quizzes provided by the Interactive Quiz System, which focuses on a simple, efficient, and accessible service.
 Our system avoids the major drawbacks of purely paper-based systems and complex electronic systems.
 It maintains the productivity of a system without some redundant features.